Lucas' Stub Moth

 The moths of this species appear to mimic a branch where a stick has broken off, with the pale frontal region of the head being the "break".
 The wings of the moth are fawn.
 The head is pale brown.
 The female moths have a wingspan of about 5 cms.
 The males have a wingspan of about 4 cms.

-The species is found over the south-east quarter of Australia, including
+The species is found over the southern half of Australia, including

 Further reading :